‘From the White House down,’ pleas for help disrupted Afghan evacuation, top U.S. commander says

 The calls for help became more frantic as it became clear the evacuation would not be extended.
 Among those who sought the U.S. government’s assistance were media outlets, including The Washington Post, who had Western journalists and Afghan staff members in harm’s way.
 This outreach is detailed within the report, and Biden administration officials underscored the point in responding to questions about the documents.

-Vasely could not be reached for comment.
 As The Post first reported earlier this week, he and other military leaders involved in the effort also told investigators that senior White House and State Department officials had failed to grasp the Taliban’s steady advance on Afghanistan’s capital and resisted efforts by the Pentagon to prepare the evacuation of embassy personnel and Afghan allies weeks before Kabul’s fall.

 Pentagon spokesman John Kirby said the report shows that a lot of good people across the U.S. government “were working hard under incredibly difficult circumstances to make the best decisions they could in real time,” and that effort was unprecedented.